 - a.
-All riders participating in any on-track practice, qualifying or racing activity must have a valid AMA Pro Racing ATV license. - b.
+All racers participating in any on-track practice, qualifying, or racing activity must have a valid AMA Pro Racing ATV license. - b.
 Licenses are issued at the sole discretion of AMA Pro Racing and may be revoked with or without cause. - c.
 Licenses are not issued at the events and can only be obtained in advance from AMA Pro Racing.
-It is recommended that processing of license applications be completed thru the AMA Pro Racing office 30 days prior to the first event in which the rider intends to participate. - d.
-Foreign riders applying for an AMA Pro Racing ATV license must submit a release and certification from their licensing federation. - e.
-It is recommended that all license applicants complete a valid ImPACT Concussion Management Test prior to competition.
+It is recommended that processing of license applications be completed thru the AMA Pro Racing office 30 days prior to the first event in which the racer intends to participate. - d.
+Foreign racers applying for an AMA Pro Racing ATV license must submit a release and certification from their licensing federation.